aws-samples/aws-cost-explorer-report/README.md

 ## Deploy Manually (Lambda Console)

-1. Create a lambda function (python 3.6 runtime)
+1. Create a lambda function (python 3.6 runtime), and update the code to the contents of src/lambda.py
 2. Create a lambda IAM execution role with ce:, ses:, s3:, organizations:ListAccounts
-3. Upload zip to console from https://s3.amazonaws.com/aws-cost-explorer-report-bin/lambda.zip
+3. Configure the dependency layer: arn:aws:lambda:us-east-1:749981256976:layer:aws-cost-explorer-report:1
 4. Update ENV Variables in Lambda console
    * Details in table above.
 5. Create a trigger (CloudWatch Event)

-## Manually Running / Testing
+## Running / Testing

 Once the Lambda is created, find it in the AWS Lambda console.
 You can create ANY test event (as the event content is ignored), and hit the test button for a manual run.

 https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-test-function.html

+## Building the Lambda Layer (Optional, for if you want to build your own AWS Lambda layer for use with the script)
+Run build.sh to build a new AWS lambda layer with the required Python libraries.
+This requires Docker, as it builds the package in an Amazon Linux container.

+`sh build.sh`

 ## Customise the report
 Edit the `main_handler` segment of src/lambda.py